jeanmaxcacacho/sample_flaskmariaDB/README.md

 After creating and running your virtual environment run:
 `pip install -r requirements.txt`

 Goal of this sample project is to demo python-MariaDB API(?) within Flask.
-Since this uses MariaDB, it might be a good idea to setup XAMPP within your local development environments Try to clone this repo and implement the rest of the CRUD operationsa: add, update, delete.
+Since this uses MariaDB, it might be a good idea to setup XAMPP within your local development environments Try to clone this repo and implement the rest of the CRUD operations: add, update, delete.

+Source `create_database.sql` first also before running the Flask server.